Palladium Tele-Cassetten Game: Games

-The games for the console came on ROM cartridges named Palladium Tele-Cassette.
-The system itself did not contain a CPU, but the cartridges did.
-Like the also German SHG Black Point and many other European consoles around the late 1970s and early 1980s, the Palladium Tele-Cassetten Game uses PC-50X cartridges.
-There are 7 games known to have been released for the 825/581:
+The games for the console came on cartridges.
+The system itself did not contain a CPU, but the cartridges contain one of the first-generation console AY-3-8xxx chip.
+Like the also German SHG Black Point and many other European consoles from the late 1970s and early 1980s, the Palladium Tele-Cassetten Game uses PC-50x cartridges.
+There are 7 cartridges known to have been released for the 825/581: